jianingli189/Interactive-Lab-Hub/Lab 1/README.md

      - *Strengths*: Simplicity and accessibility.
 They require no complicated controls, batteries, or active input from the user.
 The interaction is largely created by the transition between light and darkness: light charges the stars, while darkness reveals their glow.
 They are also inexpensive, easy to install, and can transform a familiar environment with very little effort.
 Their passive nature can also make them a comforting and unobtrusive presence at bedtime.
      - *Weakness*: The stars provide very limited interactivity and cannot actively respond to the user's behavior or environment.
 Their brightness also gradually fades, so the experience is relatively passive and temporary.
 In addition, the stars depend on sufficient exposure to light beforehand, which means that their effectiveness can vary depending on the environment.
 Most importantly, while they can create a comforting atmosphere, they do not actively adapt to a child's individual needs or respond to changes in the child's emotional state.

-  Sometimes the details of how the interaction worked are lost in history.
-Try filling it in with your imagination!

 **Describe your masterwork here, in your own words.
 What is the core interaction someone would recognize it by?**
 - Glow-in-the-dark stars transform a familiar bedroom into a small glowing night sky.
 During the day, they absorb ambient light.
 When the room becomes dark, the stored energy is released as a soft glow, which gradually fades over time.